How to Lead and Manage Through Change and Uncertainty

 One of the ways to address the fear of an uncertain future and the potential negative effects of change is to greatly increase levels of communication, with regular updates on progress, whilst at the same time obtaining feedback from team members.
 Business leaders need to show authority and confidence in defining new directions with specific goals in order to continue to motivate and inspire their teams, build organizational unity and a united culture with values, such as honesty and trust being clearly demonstrated.
-Leaders should try to demonstrate enthusiasm and positivity to address the uncertainty and change, adapting their leadership style to become more ‘commanding’ and ‘pacesetting’ in Daniel Goleman’s terms, in order to allay fear, give strong direction, to drive and implement necessary changes, motivate teams and create some short term stability.
+Leaders should try to show enthusiasm and positivity to address the uncertainty and change, adapting their leadership style to become more ‘commanding’ and ‘pacesetting’ in Daniel Goleman’s terms, in order to allay fear, give strong direction, to drive and implement necessary changes, motivate teams, and create some short term stability.
 Younger team members in particular are often asking to be led.

 Leading not just Managing Change

 Whether we like it or not, change is constant.
-Here are 10 advice points to better lead, manage and implement change:
+Here are 10 advice points to better lead, manage, and implement change:

-- Align your individual priorities with the company strategy and key organizational goals; be proactive in linking your daily activities with the overall change initiative in order to stay ahead
+- Align your individual priorities with the company strategy and key organizational goals; be proactive in linking your daily activities with the overall change initiative in order to stay ahead.

-- Learn to live with ambiguity; those who approach change with a positive mental attitude tend to benefit more from it
+- Learn to live with ambiguity; those who approach change with a positive mental attitude tend to benefit more from it.

-- Change what you can first – yourself; change your attitude and behaviours to cope better with the new organizational structure and objectives
+- Change what you can first – yourself; change your attitude and behaviours to cope better with the new organizational structure and objectives.

-- Influence what you can’t change – others; give timely feedback and model the behaviors you want to see in others
+- Influence what you can’t change – others; give timely feedback and model the behaviors you want to see in others.

-- Become an early adopter and ally for change; being enthusiastic about change creates a more positive working environment
+- Become an early adopter and ally for change; being enthusiastic about change creates a more positive working environment.

-- Demonstrate that you are a champion of change; lead the communication and the change projects
+- Demonstrate that you are a champion of change; lead the communication and the change projects.

-- Help others to cope with change; identify who is struggling with the uncertainty and change, practise active listening and help people deal with their emotions by providing rational discussion
+- Help others to cope with change; identify who is struggling with the uncertainty and change, practise active listening and help people deal with their emotions by providing rational discussion.

-- Encourage communication; to avoid the rumour mill communicate much more often and clearly than normal
+- Encourage communication; to avoid the rumour mill communicate much more often and clearly than normal.

-- Believe in the change and speak up; show your enthusiasm and be creative about the new opportunities that change always brings
+- Believe in the change and speak up; show your enthusiasm and be creative about the new opportunities that change always brings.

-If you would like to know more about our Consultancy services or to book any of the following, please contact us:
+If you would like to know more about this topic or other leadership and management issues, or to book any of the following services, please contact me: